oraclize/docs/source/includes/_general_concepts.md

 Oraclize is designed to act as an intermediary that you shouldn't have to trust.
 You can easily verify the authenticity of query data returned via authenticity proofs.
 You'll find more details on authenticity proofs in the "Security Deep-dive" section.

 <aside class="notice">
 If Oraclize is unable to generate an authenticity proof (for technical reasons), it will return the result without the requested proof.
 It is up to the developer to decide how to handle this case.
-The result can be accepted, but it is recommended for the request to be retried.
+The result can be accepted, but it is recommended that the query be retried.
 </aside>

 ## Data Privacy